Close

 The Frank Morrow company finally shuttered its doors in 2017.
 Its assets were auctioned off to a number of individuals and companies, with Potter USA being one such company.
 The long-standing building is finding new life as well.
 The graceful and ornate aesthetic of Frank Morrow Company die and pattern roll designs live on at numerous companies across the country to be reproduced for jewelry makers in the modern day, in memoriam of a goliath.

---Written by Amber Soland
+Written by Aeden Soland

 Comments